 Guidelines to creating an internship proposal

-Internships give you the experience you need to get your foot in the door of your intended career.
-But if your ideal company doesn’t offer an internship, don’t be afraid to take life by the horns and contact them to propose an internship.
+Internships give you experience needed for starting a career.
+If your ideal company doesn’t currently offer an internship, contact them and propose an internship.

 - your strengths/what you are bringing to the workplace